Will Davis (baseball)

 William Randall Davis Jr. (born May 29, 1984) is an American college baseball coach and former catcher.
-Davis is the head coach of the Lamar Cardinals baseball team.
+Davis is the head coach of the Houston Cougars baseball team.
 Davis is the son of former college baseball coach Randy Davis who was an assistant coach at UL-Monroe, LSU, and South Carolina and the head coach at Louisiana Tech.
 The elder Davis died in February 2022.
 Will Davis is married to the former Danielle Hall of Bogalusa, Louisiana.
 She is a former cheerleader for the New Orleans Saints.
 The couple have three children Everly (2016), Coco (2020), and Crash (2022).
+Davis is the grandson of the former mayor of Natchitoches, Louisiana Robert Buford Deblieux and a distant cousin of the cajun chef Paul Prudhomme.

 Playing career

 Davis attended Robert E. Lee High School (now Liberty Magnet High School) in Baton Rouge, Louisiana.
 Davis played for the school's varsity baseball team.
 Davis then enrolled at Louisiana State University, to play college baseball for the LSU Tigers baseball team.

 Davis was a letterman on the 2004 College World Series team and a two-time SEC Academic Honor Roll selection.